programming-dot-dev/p.d-blog/content/posts/contributor-sites.md

   - Release
 ---

 We have a bunch more supporting sites for the instances that have been set up.
-All of these are contributor sites which means accounts on them are available to programming.dev contributors, donators, and/or admins.
+All of these are contributor sites which means accounts on them are available to programming.dev contributors, and/or admins.

 ## Vault